Queensland Performing Arts Centre

 Introduction

 In May 2019 Snohetta was announced the winner of the Queensland Performing Arts Centre (QPAC) design competition together with local Brisbane based partner Blight Rayner.
 The theatre is a government funded project with a large number of stakeholders, on a compact site that requires intensive technical coordination to achieve maximum functionality.
-It will serve the QPAC for ballet, opera and drama, and amplified performances including Broadway musicals, and will have flexibility to cater for new and emerging theatre styles and trends.
+It will serve the QPAC for ballet, opera and drama, amplified performances including Broadway musicals, and will have flexibility to cater for new and emerging theatre styles and trends.
 The project will provide a 1500 seat commercial theatre venue in the heart of Brisbane.

 Technical details